code-shaper/code-shaper-website/docs/getting-started/create-a-vite-plus-react-app.md

 # Point your browser to http://localhost:3000/.
 # You should see the running app.
+#
+# Note: If you have another app in this repo that
+# runs on port 3000, you should change the port for
+# this app in `apps/movie-magic-vite/vite.config.ts`.
+# Search for `3000` (2 places) and change them to
+# something else.

 # Run Storybook to make sure it works
 npm run storybook

 # Point your browser to http://localhost:6006/.
 # You should see the running Storybook.
+#
+# Note: If you have another Storybook in this repo that
+# runs on port 6006, you should change the port for this
+# Storybook in `apps/movie-magic-nextjs/package.json`.
+# Search for `6006` and change it to something else.

 # Commit
 git add .